jueyang/jueyang.github.io/_posts/blogposts/2012-08-23-architecture-and-the-architect.md

 date: 2012-08-23
 layout: post
 categories: blog
-title: Adding more to the last thought
+title: Architecture and the architect
-permalink: /adding-more-to-the-last-thought
+permalink: /architecture-and-the-architect
 ---
 > It went into me, as part of my life.
 Then it comes out from somewhere—from my emotions or whatever, my feelings.